 The digital natives of Gen Z aren’t waiting around for display or in-stream video ads to load so brands can make their pitch to them.
 Studies like Millward Brown’s AdReaction survey have found that 51 percent of Gen Zers use ad-blocking to stop advertisements dead in their tracks, while another 40 percent “ just stare at the ad until it goes away.”

 Ad-blocking isn’t the only thing that’s creating a barrier between Gen Zers and advertising.
 With the advent of online streaming services like Netflix, Hulu, and Spotify, the need to wade through video ads in order to access quality video content doesn’t feel as much of a necessary inconvenience anymore.

 As if there wasn't enough standing between advertisers and Gen Zers, the cost of digital advertising is also rising steadily.
 Advertisers spent a record-breaking $83 billion on digital ads in 2017 - a number easily eclipsing television ad-spend.
-Too bad they also found themselves paying 12 percent more than what they paid just two years ago, according to Adobe Digital Insights.
+Too bad they also found themselves paying 12 percent more than what they paid just two years ago.